rivermoonlight/gobbledegook/README.md

 # News

+### Jun 24, 2019 - New license

+This author has deciced that this software should be free.
+Furthermore, this author's choice should not limit the freedoms of other authors by restricting their choices.
+As a result, Gobbledegook is now licensed under the **New BSD License**.

+### Feb 1, 2019

-On Feb 1, 2019, Gobbledegook's license changed from GPL to LGPL in hopes that it would be found useful to more developers.
+Gobbledegook's license changed from GPL to LGPL in hopes that it would be found useful to more developers.

 # What is Gobbledegook?